myxdvz/booktree/README.md

 * While I have tested this on over 30K files and over 4K audiobooks, I have NOT tested this on Windows, some of the / should probably be \
 * It should work seamlessly on recent MAM books : single file or multi-file book under a single book folder
-* The script may not immediately work on older, Multibook collections immediately -- I suggest editing the log and update the book and id-3 title columns and rerun in log mode
+* The script may not immediately work on older, multibook collections >> set multibook = true
-* The script may not immediately work on Multi-CD books -- I suggest editing the log and update the book and id-3 title columns and rerun in log mode
+* The script may not immediately work on Multi-CD books
 * Hard linking will only work if the source and target paths are on the same volume